asokolsky/oddeven/README.md

+# Random Exercises in C++

 # oddeven

-Main spawns two threads accessing a global resource, say an int variable and then waits for both of those to exit and exits itself.
+Main thread spawns two threads accessing a global resource, say an int variable and then waits for both of those to exit and exits itself.

 An "odd" thread waits (not consuming CPU) for the variable to become odd and then increments it.
 If the value of the variable becomes 100, thread exits.